Codecademy/docs/content/kotlin/concepts/datetime/terms/DateTimePeriod/DateTimePeriod.md

   - 'paths/computer-science'
 ---

-The **`.DateTimePeriod`** function helps to make a new `DateTimePeriod` object that tells you how much time has passed between two dates (even up to nanoseconds).
-If nothing is passed into the function, it returns a `DatePeriod` object by default.
-You can use this function to set how many years, months, days, hours, minutes, seconds, and even nanoseconds are between two dates.
+The **`.DateTimePeriod()`** function creates a DateTimePeriod object indicating the time difference between two dates, including nanoseconds.
+When no arguments are passed, it defaults to a DatePeriod object.
+This function allows the definition of the duration in years, months, days, hours, minutes, seconds, and nanoseconds between the specified dates.

 ## Syntax